-If your funds are limited, that difference may be critical.Click to see today's rates (Mar 26th, 2017)
+If your funds are limited, that difference may be critical.Click to see your FHA loan eligibility (Apr 30th, 2017)

 Most mortgage programs limit their loan sizes, and many of these limits are tied to local housing prices.
 FHA mortgage limits are set by county or MSA (Metropolitan Statistical Area), and range from $275,665 to $636,150 for single-family residences in most parts of the country.

 Limits are higher in Alaska, Hawaii, the US Virgin Islands and Guam, and also for duplexes, tri-plexes and four-plexes.

 FHA property guidelines are less restrictive than those of many programs.
 It may be easier to finance a condo, co-op, manufactured home or non-traditional property with FHA.
 An FHA loan also allows you to include financing for energy-related improvements or rehabilitation / renovation costs in your loan.

 FHA's minimum credit score is very low at 580.
 This primarily benefits applicants who have low scores because of limited credit histories, high account balances or old derogatory entries, not those whose scores are low because of recent bad credit.